jam1015/vim-slime-ext-neovim/README.md

 ##### Side Note

-Side note: Recall that when configuring neovim in lua, variables in the global `g:` namespace are set with `vim.g.foo = bar`.
+Recall that when configuring neovim in lua, variables in the global `g:` namespace are set with `vim.g.foo = bar`.

 ### vimscript configuration